Coalgebraic Infinite Traces and Kleisli Simulations: Introduction

-Some definitions and results in~\S{}\ref{sec:powersetmonad}--\ref{sec:girymonad} are marked with $\dagger$.
-Those marked ones are essentially proofs of the results for specific settings (namely $T=\pow$ and $T=\giry$) but formulated in general terms with a general $T$.
+Some definitions and results in Sections~\ref{sec:powersetmonad}--\ref{sec:girymonad} are marked with $\dagger$.
+Those marked ones are essentially results for specific settings (namely $T=\pow$ and $T=\giry$) but formulated in general terms with an arbitrary $T$ subject to certain axioms.
 We do so in the hope that the axioms thus identified will help to discover new instances.
+Indeed, the results in Section~\ref{sec:liftmonad} for $T=\lift$ are derived from the general results developed in Section~\ref{sec:girymonad}.

-Most proofs are deferred to the appendices, where auxiliary definitions and examples are also found.
+Compared to the earlier version~\cite{urabeH15coalgebraicinfinite} of this paper, the current version additionally contains the following materials. \begin{itemize} \item Section~\ref{subsec:rankedAlphabetAndInfiniteTrees} is added, where preliminaries about ranked alphabet and infinitary trees are given. \item We added sections where coincidence between the coalgebraic definition and the automata-theoretic definition of infinitary language is presented.
+Namely: Section~\ref{subsec:automcharapow} is for nondeterministic setting, Section~\ref{subsec:automcharagiry} is for probabilistic setting, and Section~\ref{subsubsec:automcharaexception} for the setting where the system can abort with an exception. \item In~\cite{urabeH15coalgebraicinfinite} we mainly used two monads---$\pow$ and $\giry$.
+Now one additional monad---the \emph{lift monad} $\lift$---is also discussed in this paper.
+Moreover, a brief discussion about the \emph{subdistribution monad} $\dist$ is added, too. \item We added some examples that are absent in~\cite{urabeH15coalgebraicinfinite}. \item We added proofs that are omitted in~\cite{urabeH15coalgebraicinfinite}. \end{itemize}